anquanscan/sec-tools/README.md

 [break-fast-serial](https://github.com/GoSecure/break-fast-serial): A proof of concept that demonstrates asynchronous scanning for Java deserialization bugs
 [NimbusSRP-Android](https://github.com/Fi5t/NimbusSRP-Android): Classic NimbusSRP library is optimized for Android
 [HatVenom](https://github.com/EntySec/HatVenom): HatVenom is a powerful payload generation tool that provides support for all common platforms and architectures.
 [Traffic-Confuser](https://github.com/0xDarkSky/Traffic-Confuser): Python script to send random HTTP requests, to "hide" your traffic and confuse your ISP/VPN.
 Your web traffic will be cheaper to sell and useless for ads.
 Your traffic will look weird and hard to identify, what you browse and are interested in.
+[line-fido2-server](https://github.com/line/line-fido2-server): FIDO2(WebAuthn) server officially certified by FIDO Alliance and Relying Party examples.